 Ninja Foodi Beef and Mushroom stew is a delicious mix of super tender beef in a really savory gravy.
-Along with the added veggies, this stew is not only simple but will be a regular on your family’s menu!
+Along with the added mushrooms and other veggies, this stew is not only simple but will be a regular on your family’s menu!

 This Beef Stew is so easy and can be made in any almost any electric pressure cooker!